vlang/v/vlib/x/vweb/README.md

 }
 ```

-By default endpoints are marked as GET requests only.
+By default, endpoints are marked as GET requests only.
 It is also possible to
 add multiple HTTP verbs per endpoint.

 **Example:**